IsakTheHacker/c-p3d-samples/README.md

    revisit this some day, maybe.
 5) I do not own a flight stick or steering wheel, and cannot test the ports of their respective samples.
 It compiles, at least.
+6) The particle samples will not be ported any time soon.
+The particle_panel sample simply invokes the Python-only ParticlePanel class, which I don't feel like porting or examining to find out if there is a C++ equivalent.
+The steam_example sample uses ptf files, which are Python scripts executed blindly by the loader.
+I could just parse the parts that are generated, and reject any additional Python, or I could hand-convert these to C++ calls and comple them.
+   I don't know of (and don't feel like looking for) a run-time loadable particle system format (maybe egg can be coerced?).
+It would be nice if I could just write some Python code to do the conversion process, but I hate Python.